brandonklu/Portfolio/README.md

-# Brandon Kluzek's Machine Learning Portfolio
+# Brandon Kluzek's Portfolio

 ## Introduction

-Hello and welcome to my Machine Learning Portfolio!
+Hello and welcome to my portfolio!
 I hold a degree in Physics from UIUC and am deeply passionate about solving real-world problems using machine learning algorithms.

 Feel free to connect with me via [brandonkluzek@gmail.com](mailto:brandonkluzek@gmail.com).